prakashsharma19/entry/README.md

                 let shouldShow = false;
                 const text = paragraph.innerText;

-                // Check if any enabled country is mentioned in this paragraph for (const country in countryStates) {
+                for (const country in countryStates) {
                     if (countryStates[country] && text.includes(country)) {
                         shouldShow = true;